 Skip to main content

 Email MFA adds a second factor — a 6-digit code emailed at login — between identity verification (password or OAuth) and full session access.
-Phase 1 is opt-in, with a post-login nudge for admin and super accounts and a self-serve toggle in every user’s profile.
+MFA is currently opt-in, with a post-login nudge for admin accounts and a self-serve toggle in every user’s profile.

 How it works